cmlang/cml-compiler/README.md

 $ brew upgrade cml-compiler
 ```

-You may get a new stable version,
+You may get a new gold version
-and thus backward-compatible/high-quality version,
+(and thus backward-compatible/high-quality version),
-but you may also get a beta or an alpha release.
+but you may also get an alpha release.

 ### Specific Channel